ngoduykhanh/wireguard-ui/README.md

 ### Using Docker

-Set `WGUI_MANAGE_RESTART=true` to manage Wireguard interface restarts.
+Set `WGUI_MANAGE_RESTART=true` to manage WireGuard interface restarts.
-Using `WGUI_MANAGE_START=true` can also replace the function of `wg-quick@wg0` service, to start Wireguard at boot, by running the container with `restart: unless-stopped`.
-These settings can also pick up changes to Wireguard Config File Path, after restarting the container.
+Using `WGUI_MANAGE_START=true` can also replace the function of `wg-quick@wg0` service, to start WireGuard at boot, by running the container with `restart: unless-stopped`.
+These settings can also pick up changes to WireGuard Config File Path, after restarting the container.
 Please make sure you have `--cap-add=NET_ADMIN` in your container config to make this feature work.